Basic Linux Commands

 Current Working Directory (

-The current working directory is the directory in which the user is currently working in.
+The current working directory is the directory in which the user is currently working.
 Each time you interact with your command prompt, you are working within a directory.

 pwd command to find out what directory you are currently in: